Creating segmented ads and connecting them to personalized post-click landing pages greatly improves your chances to increase advertising conversions.

 The page has two CTA buttons — users could either “Shop Now,” or “Get Started.”
 The Shop Now button takes users to a page where they can choose the package they want to buy.
 The Get Started button takes users to the service’s financing page to ascertain which financing option is best for them.

-The entire post-click experience stays relevant and personalized to the ad that brought the user to the page, all of which improves their chances of converting.
+The entire post-click landing page stays relevant and personalized to the ad that brought the user to the page, all of which improves their chances of converting.

 Facebook banner ad